noyo0/mywork/README copy.md

     Extra:
     "Modify the program to deal with account numbers of any length (yes that is a vague requirement, comment your assumptions)"

-> The modified program promts user for a 10 digit account number, then check lenght of the given number using the len function and deducts 4 to establish how many characters of the accoun t number must be replaced with "X".
+> The modified program promts user for a 10 digit account number, then checks lenght of the given number using the len function and deducts 4 to establish how many characters of the accoun t number must be replaced with "X".
 The result is then stored in variable "coverlenght".
 The program then converts the original number to string and stores it in variable "accstr" so it can be concatenated and its individual characters can be called between a range.
 Finally the program concatenates as many "X" caracters as the value stored in coverlenght and calls the last 4 digits from "accstr" by referring to the range from position that equals coverlenght to position that equals coverlenght + 4.
 Since the user entry is stored and manipulated as string, there is no limitations to numbers only, the program can deal with any character.
 >>    ###### * References:
 >>###### 1. len function (https://www.geeksforgeeks.org/python-string-length-len/)